 Play is key to every child's well-being.
 Through play, children learn about the world and experience life.
-Play has many functions, especially for the physically challenged child.
+Play has many functions, especially for the child with physical or cognitive disabilities.
 It increases motor skills and motivation, encourages peer relationships, releases tensions, advances intellectual development, increases exploration, and increases chances of children speaking and interacting with each other.

-Enabling Devices has created hundreds of toys for the disabled child.
+Enabling Devices has created hundreds of toys and learning aids for the disabled child.
 Each toy encourages one or more desired activities.
 Here we address four different activities and suggest toys that help to accomplish goals related to those activities.
 The activities are Teaching Cause & Effect, Sharing & Circle Time, Improving Fine Motor Skills, and Promoting Visual Tracking